dharkflower/base-10/README.md

+## Formatting
+Straight up gorgeous.
+Tell someone at Node.js central to check this out.

 ## Base 10 JS
 Just a little background:
 - I tend to try coding *experiments* over creating viable products when coding for fun.
 I know this may be easily discounted on various levels, but know that this is in fact a learning experiment; I do and will always consider myself a n00b.